harshkanth/Becdeg-docs/docs/services.md

 # Services

-Welcome to the **Services** section of BECDEG — where a decade of industry-spanning writing and documentation expertise is offered with precision, clarity, and strategic insight.
+Welcome to the **Services** section of BECDEG, where a decade of industry-spanning writing and documentation expertise is offered with precision, clarity, and strategic insight.

-From building full-scale documentation systems to writing SEO blogs, UX microcopy, and developer guides, I bring a structured approach to every content challenge — tailored to business goals and end-user needs.
+From building full-scale documentation systems to writing SEO blogs, UX microcopy, and developer guides, I bring a structured approach to every content challenge, all tailored to business goals and end-user needs.

 ---